fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### Exercises

-Through the exercises we implement a GraphQl backend for a small library.
+Through the exercises we implement a GraphQL backend for a small library.
 Start with [this file](https://github.com/fullstackopen-2019/misc/blob/master/library-backend.js).
 Remember _npm init_ and to install dependencies!

 #### 8.1: The number of books and authors